praveen-palanisamy/macad-gym/README.md

 ### Quick Start

-Install MACAD-Gym using `pip install git+https://github.com/praveen-palanisamy/macad-gym.git`.
+Install MACAD-Gym using `pip install macad-gym`.
  If you have CARLA installed, you can get going using the following 3 lines of code.
 If not, follow the [Getting started steps](#getting-started).